High order moment model for polydisperse evaporating sprays towards interfacial geometry: Two phase flows modeling

-The WBE \eqref{general-WB} gives a complete description of the spray dynamics in a general framework.
-However, the interaction terms (evaporation, acceleration, thermal transfer) with the gaseous phase and the source terms need to be modeled to close the WBE at the kinetic or mesoscopic level.
-The second step of modeling consists in reducing the large phase space dimension of this equation by using a moment method.
-Hence, some closures of the NDF have to be used and the set of assumptions clarified.
-For the sake of simplicity and the clarity of the presentation, we propose to work with a simplified WBE.
-We consider a dilute spray at high Knudsen number and small and spherical droplets at low Weber number, obtained after the atomization.
+For the sake of simplicity and the clarity of the presentation, the derivation of the model is done here in a simplified context: we consider a dilute spray at high Knudsen number and small and spherical droplets at low Weber number, obtained after the atomization.
 Under these assumptions, secondary breakup, coalescence and collision can be neglected.
-We also assume that thermal transfer can be neglected and will mainly focus on one-way coupling.
-We refer the readers to the following articles and references therein, showing that such a mesoscopic approach is capable of describing coalescence \cite{doisneau2013}, break-up \cite{doisneau13phd}, heat transfer \cite{laurent2004} and two-way coupling \cite{emre2014,emre2015}.
-Furthermore, we consider that the drag force, due to the slip between the droplet and gas velocities, is the only force acting on the droplets.
-In the following, we model this force by the Stokes law:
+We also assume that thermal transfer can be neglected, in such a way that the variable $T$ is no longer considered, that the only force acting on the droplets is the drag force, modeled by the Stokes law and we will mainly focus on one-way coupling.
+Then, the NDF satisfies the following simplified and dimensionless form of the Williams-Boltzmann Equation \cite{williams1958}:

-where $\Ug$ is the gas velocity and $\tau_p(S)$ is the characteristic response time of the droplet.
-Finally, we use the $d^2$ law for evaporation: